Large-Scale Magnetic-Field Generation by Randomly Forced Shearing Waves

-It has been suggested \cite{RK03,Urpin_mnras99,Blackman} that even in the absence of helicity, mean-field dynamo is possible if a large-scale velocity shear is present.
+It has been suggested \cite{Vishniac_Brandenburg,Blackman,Urpin_mnras99,RK03,Brandenburg2005} that even in the absence of \emph{mean} helicity, mean-field dynamo action is possible if a large-scale velocity shear is present.
 The importance of such a possibility can hardly be overestimated, as shear is a ubiquitous feature in astrophysics (usually associated with differential rotation).
-A recent numerical study \cite{Yousef_etal_PRL} showed that shear dynamo does exist.
-However, its nature has remained poorly understood.
-The uncertainty is increased by the fact that, while the original derivation of the effect relied on a quantitative outcome of a closure calculation \cite{RK03}, the effect proved difficult to identify unambiguously by numerical computation of the mean-field-theory coefficients \cite{Brandenburg_etal_stoch_alpha} and appeared to go away in rigorously solvable limits: the white-noise-velocity model and low-$\Rm$ mean-field magnetohydrodynamics \cite{Raedler_Rheinhardt,Ruediger_Kichatinov,Kichatinov_AN} (although there has been some disagreement on whether shear dynamo is possible for $\Rm\ll\Re\ll1$ \cite{Kichatinov_AN,RK08}).
+A recent numerical study \cite{Yousef_etal_PRL,Yousef_etal_AN} showed that the shear dynamo does exist, but its nature has remained poorly understood.
+The uncertainty is increased by the fact that, while the original derivation of the effect relied on a quantitative outcome of a closure calculation \cite{RK03}, the effect proved difficult to identify by numerical computation of the mean-field-theory coefficients \cite{Brandenburg_etal_stoch_alpha} and appeared to go away in rigorously solvable limits: the white-noise-velocity model and low-$\Rm$ magnetohydrodynamics \cite{Raedler_Rheinhardt,Ruediger_Kichatinov,Kichatinov_AN, SridharSubramanian2009a,*SridharSubramanian2009b, *SridharSingh2010,*SridharSingh2011} (but see \cite{RK08}).

-In this Letter our aim is a minimal proof-of-concept calculation that would put the shear dynamo effect on a firm physical footing akin to that enjoyed by the $\alpha$ effect. we propose a very simple mean-field theory that rigorously predicts a large-scale dynamo driven by randomly forced shearing waves in the limit of $\Rm\ll\Re\ll1$.
-The effect does not require any adjustable parameters.
-We also recover the scalings of the characteristic wavenumber and growth rate of the fastest-growing mode that were observed in a number of numerical studies \cite{Yousef_etal_PRL,Kapyla_etal} but have not so far been explained analytically.
+In this Letter, our aim is a minimal proof-of-concept calculation that puts the shear dynamo effect on a firm theoretical footing akin to that enjoyed by the $\alpha$-effect.
+We propose a very simple quasilinear mean-field theory that rigorously predicts a large-scale dynamo driven by randomly forced shearing waves in the limit of \mbox{$\Rm\ll\Rey\ll1$}.
+The effect requires no adjustable parameters.
+We also recover the scalings of the wavenumber and growth rate of the fastest-growing mode that were observed in a number of numerical studies \cite{Yousef_etal_PRL,Yousef_etal_AN,Kapyla_etal,*Hughes_Proctor} but have not so far been explained analytically.